 Many runt pigs never reach their full growth potential, and culling is usually performed in industrial or larger farm operations to prevent feed from being wasted on a runt.
 Instead, these animals are usually culled early to provide more milk and feed for the other piglets that are growing at a normal rate.

-Do you raise your pigs on concrete?
-Learn why it’s bad for them in my post.
+Should you raise your pigs on concrete?
+Learn why it’s bad for them in my latest post.